1-877-275-7048|Free delivery — 48 states|20-year warranty on 12ga

 Can you live in metal sheds in the US?

 You can live in a metal shed in the US.
 The laws vary from state to state, but generally, you can build steel sheds on your property and live in them as long as it meets building codes.
-Also, metal building prices are more affordable than traditional wooden homes; hence these perfect sheds can make the right living choices.
+Also, metal building prices are more affordable than traditional wooden homes.

 Can you customize the metal garage into a steel home?